• Skip to primary navigation

 I don’t understand why ECB Premier Leagues aren’t standardised when it comes to paying either all or some home-grown and overseas players.

-It also nags away that clubs are paying players hundreds or thousands and umpires, scorers, those who do the teas or tend to the ground are paid nothing or very little.
+It also nags away that clubs are paying players hundreds or thousands and umpires, scorers, those who do the teas or tend to the ground are paid relatively little.
+That seems skewed.

 They are the ones who deserve recompense whether they seek it or not.
-That said, I don’t have an issue with people being paid in club cricket.
+That said, I don’t have an issue with anyone being paid in club cricket.
+They can’t earn what someone’s not willing to pay.

 Once upon a time, it annoyed me more than it does now.
 It’s more about whether a cricket club has invested fully in its facilities and coaching first.
 Some do, others don’t.